RGB-Tools/rgb-sandbox/README.md

 ===

 ## Introduction
-This is an RGB sandbox and demo based on RGB version 0.8.x.
+This is an RGB sandbox and demo based on RGB version 0.9.x.
-It is based on the previous rgb-node 0.4.x demo and the original rgb-node demo by [St333p] (version 0.1) and [grunch]'s [guide].
+It is based on the original rgb-node demo by [St333p] (version 0.1), [grunch]'s [guide] and previous rgb-node sandbox versions.

-Please note that later RGB versions will contain braking changes so might be incompatible with this demo.
+Please note that later RGB versions (0.10) will contain braking changes and will be incompatible with this demo.

-It runs in Docker using Rust 1.66 on Debian bullseye.
+It runs in Docker using Rust 1.67 on Debian bullseye.
 The underlying Bitcoin network is `regtest`.

 The used RGB components are: